Blog

 Back to topCommercial Middleware vs. Open Source Middleware

-Commercial, comprehensive middleware offerings like IBM WebSphere can come at an enormous price tag for organizations – especially at scale.
+Commercial, comprehensive middleware offerings like IBM WebSphere (which includes IBM MQ) can come at an enormous price tag for organizations — especially at scale.
 With a sub-capacity pricing model, and a contractual delineation between license costs and support costs, larger organizations can quickly find their annual costs moving above seven figures.

-There are less costly commercial middleware options, of course, but even the act of using commercial middleware can carry unhappy side effects.
-As we’ve discussed at length in other articles, using commercial software (especially within large ecosystems like Red Hat, Oracle, or IBM), can cause vendor lock-in – with any short term benefits overshadowed by the eventual cost of moving on from that ecosystem, and the potential for burgeoning contract costs from the commercial provider.
+There are less expensive commercial middleware options, but all commercial software (especially within large ecosystems like Red Hat, Oracle, or IBM), carries the risk of vendor lock-in.
+Any short-term benefits get overshadowed by the eventual cost of moving on from that ecosystem, and the potential for burgeoning contract costs from the commercial provider.

 Apache Camel